 - Very Poor (0-560) – Less likely to be accepted for loans and likely to receive high interest rates.

 Understanding your credit score without knowing which range it falls into is like trying to understand a word without its context – the meaning of one relies on the other.
 What is also important is where your credit score sits in this range.
-For example, a credit score of 881 sits in the ‘good’ range on most credit score ratings which would indicate that you have a good chance of being accepted for loans and receiving competitive interest rates.
+For example, a credit score of 881 sits in the ‘good’ range on most credit score ratings.
+This would tend to indicate that you have a good chance of being accepted for loans and receiving competitive interest rates.
 However, 881 is on the cusp between the ‘good’ and ‘fair’ range.
-So, whilst you have a ‘good’ credit score, you’re not as financially secure enough to receive the rates that someone in the middle of that range.
+So, whilst you have a ‘good’ credit score, you’re not as financially secure enough to receive the rates that someone in the middle of that range would receive.

-At My Car Credit, we are happy to talk to you whatever your credit score and we’ll try our best to get you the right car finance deal for your circumstances.
-Use our car finance calculator to figure out where you stand.
+At My Car Credit, we are happy to talk to you whatever your credit score.
+What’s more, we’ll try our best to get you the right car finance deal for your circumstances, including poor credit car loans.

 For more information around improving your credit score, check out our blogs.